 The World Famous Buckin’ Flamingo is just down Main Street from the Merc, and is definitely worth a stop.
 They sell some of the most unique metal art you’ve ever seen, perfect for decorating your man cave.
 You’ll find vintage signs for beers, Harley-Davidson motorcycles, baseball teams, and gas/oil companies.
 You can also prepare for your anniversary, Christmas, or your wife’s birthday by shopping their selection of beautiful sterling silver and turquoise jewelry.
 How thrilled would she be with a memory of one of her favorite towns on that special day?
 I daresay you’d get a LOT of points!

-From there, head over to Big County Pawn and check out their selection of tools, vintage items, case knives, guns, ammo, and cleverly named, delicious, Sh*t bar-b-que seasonings that can take your grill game to the next level.
+The Buckin’ Flamingo, along with sister store Big County Pawn (located about a block away), offers a huge selection of tools, vintage items, case knives, guns, ammo, and cleverly named, delicious, Sh*t bar-b-que seasonings that can take your grill game to the next level.
 (Pardon my French.)